 Free, Fresh & Fit

-Free, Fresh & Fit aims to provide education around the harms of smoking and instill prevention of uptake.
+Free, Fresh & Fit aims to provide education to primary school students around the harms of smoking cigarettes and vaping and instil prevention of uptake.
 It also incorporates the promotion of a healthy and active lifestyle through a nutritious diet and physical activity.

 Free, Fresh & Fit 2